-- Lack of tools – There is lack of tools for data cleaning, management and governance.
+- Lack of tools – There is a lack of tools for data cleaning, management, and governance.
 Tools for data quality and standardization are also lacking.

 Fields under Big Data

-Search Engine Data – It refers to the data stored of the search engines like Google, Bing and is retrieved from different databases.
+Search Engine Data – It refers to the data stored in the search engines like Google, Bing and is retrieved from different databases.

 Social Media Data – It is a collection of data from social media platforms like Facebook, Twitter.

 Stock Exchange Data – It is a data from companies indulged into shares business in the stock market.

 Black box Data – Black Box is a component of airplanes, helicopters for voice recording of fight crew and for other metrics.

 Big Data technologies are required for more detailed analysis, accuracy and concrete decision making.
 It will lead to more efficiency, less cost, and less risk.
 For this, a powerful infrastructure is required to manage and process huge volumes of data.